ajalt/reprint/README.md

 normally.

-There are two ways to be notified of authentication results: traditional callback, and a ReactiveX Observable..
+There are two ways to be notified of authentication results: traditional callback, and a ReactiveX Observable.

 ### Callbacks